5 Feng Shui Rules That Should Never Be Broken - The Focal Point Skip to main content

 If the Bagua map is not used, you’ll likely try to make all the changes at once, which can be detrimental to the home.
 Doing this can create more clutter and disorganization.
 Follow this rule to let energy flow easily.

-5. Know your colors
+5. Know Your Colors

 Every home decorator knows the importance of color in the home.
 Colors improve quality of life by boosting moods, eliminating stress, and increasing confidence